 “Faster Fly Tying MP3” by Allan Burgess.
 Released: 2019.

 Do you have trouble putting your hands on that particular colour of fur or tinsel?
 Do you find yourself getting frustrated searching through your old shoebox for the peacock herl or chenille every time you attempt a new pattern?
 Do you despair of ever tying flies with the speed of a professional?
 I had these problems once, but no more!
+Let’s look at some ways to achieve faster fly tying.
 Fly Tying Materials online.

-I decided to set aside a purpose-built fly tying area.
+I decided to set aside a purpose-built fly-tying area.
 I’m pleased I did.
-Now I can see a pattern in a book or magazine and within a few seconds have all the materials laid out ready to start tying.
+Now I can see a pattern in a book or magazine and within a few seconds have all the materials laid out and ready to start tying.